w3f/educhain/docs/sub0-reset-2024.md

     --sync fast-unsafe
 ```

-This should start syncing Paseo relaychainw which can take several hours.
+This should start syncing Paseo relaychain which can take several hours.

 ### Establish HRMP Channel with Asset Hub